What is Public Affairs?

 - International level – for example: The European Union and related institutions.

-They will put together campaign strategies on who to lobby and liaise with, as well as on what issues, and to advise at what stage in legislation process they should get involved with.
+They will put together Public affairs recruitment campaign strategies on who to lobby and liaise with, as well as on what issues, and to advise at what stage in legislation process they should get involved with.

 Monitoring: This involves reading up on the latest information, trends, opinions in the media that has an impact on legislation and regulation.
 In addition to the daily news, you are expected to check statements and releases from Whitehall, Parliament, European & Devolved Institutions, political parties, local government bodies such as councils, think tanks, community groups, pressure groups, debates and committee inquiries.